Sign in

 • Lid is very difficult to clean

-Unlike other grinders, which can be obnoxiously loud, the Krups Silent Vortex Electric Grinder was designed with quiet in mind.
-If you&#;re an early-morning cook or need something that gets the job done during a child&#;s afternoon nap, this model from Krups is probably the best choice for you.
+The KRUPS Silent Vortex Electric Grinder is designed with quiet operation in mind.
+If you're an early-morning cook or need something that operates softly during a child's nap time, this model may be your best choice.

-The biggest downside is the lid design.
-It's very difficult to clean since spice dust tends to get trapped, and even when you wash it, water also tends to get trapped.
-That said, the grinding bowl, grinding lid, and storage lid are all dishwasher safe (top rack only) for when you want to thoroughly clean.
+The main downside lies in the lid design, as it proves challenging to clean due to trapped spice dust and water.
+However, the grinding bowl, grinding lid, and storage lid are all dishwasher safe (top rack only) for easy cleaning.

-The stainless steel grinding bowl is removable and comes with a storage lid, so if you need to store spices, you can pop the lid on and put it right into your pantry.
-However, unlike the KitchenAid, the Krups only comes with one grinding bowl, so you won&#;t be able to grind new spices while you&#;re storing any.
+This stainless steel grinding bowl is removable and comes with a storage lid, allowing you to pop it on after grinding and store spices directly in your pantry.
+Keep in mind that unlike the KitchenAid, the Krups supplies one grinding bowl only, meaning you can't grind new spices while storing any.

 Capacity: grams | Materials: Stainless steel, plastic | Motor: 200 watts | Dishwasher Safe: Yes, for removable parts (top rack only)